LAKERS TOGETHER: Find out information about COVID-19

-A Tuition Reduction Form must be completed at the beginning of each academic year or at the beginning of the semester of entry.
+A Tuition Reduction Form must be completed at the beginning of each semester.
 Refer to your handbook for complete details.

 The GVSU Tuition Reduction Program uses the IRS standard definition of a dependent when determining eligibility for the program.
 In order to receive tuition reduction, a dependent must meet one of the options mentioned on the form.
 The following detail from the IRS may assist you in determining if your dependent qualifies:

 In general, the IRS requires that a “qualifying child” meet five tests:

 1. The child must be your son, daughter or stepchild

 (a) under age 19 at the end of the year,